 How to get to Shoshone Falls

 If you see Shoshone Falls when the water is high, it can definitely make an impression.
-Snake River Canyon is an attraction by itself, and there are a few other waterfalls in Southern Idaho, like Twin Falls and Perrine Coulee Falls, which can be easily visited during one weekend.
+Snake River Canyon is an attraction by itself, and there are a few other waterfalls in Southern Idaho, like Twin Falls and Perrine Coulee Falls, which can all be easily visited in a single weekend.

 Where to stay close to Shoshone Falls